A Microscope into the Dark Matter of Interpretability

 RQAE

-Lemma 1: A single layer of RQAE can be equivalently defined as an SAE.
+Lemma 1: A single layer of RQAE can be equivalently defined as a Top1 SAE.

 Proof: Still a WIP.
 Will follow this work closely